Left to right: Erika, Ryan, Holly, Meredith, Molly, Kate, Sara, Carrie, and Adam

 Systems Team Focus Areas

-Ryan: HOME ARP support with Adam Hurst, CE & CoC level systems training + TA, formal partnerships with other systems of care, building relationships with Tribal Nations, advocacy.
+Ryan: HOME ARP support with Adam, CE & CoC level systems training + TA, formal partnerships with other systems of care, building relationships with Tribal Nations, advocacy.

 Holly: oversight of SSO's through training, support, TA & quarterly reviews + monitoring.
-Oversees non-HMIS platform, supports all CE work groups and works with End Domestic Abuse for trainings and support for CE SSO DV grant.
+Oversees non-HMIS platform, supports all CE work groups and support for CE SSO grant.

 Erika: supports and has oversight of YHDP System Navigator project including the CoC YAB, monitoring and TA.
 Crafts social media and bi-monthly newsletter.
 Involved in advocacy.
 Primary contact and consultant for Bezos Diversion Project including drafting policies and procedures.